dj505/WonderlandBot/README.md

 # WonderlandBot
-A Discord server bot originally by 916253 and ihaveamac/ihaveahax, heavily modified by dj505.
+A Discord server bot by dj505.
 Remodelled to be more widely used in a variety of servers, manily [Wonderland Corp.](https://discord.gg/WphDny9)
 All the moderation tools and major things are from their respective authors, and I take no credit whatsoever.
 All I did was change the name and make it more suited to everyday use.

 This bot is capable has many things, such as: